Fox School of Business & Management

 Please contact the College Council Officers at 215-204-6660 for more information about student organizations on the Main Campus.
 At the Ambler Campus, please call 267-468-8100.

-Fox School of Business & Management College Council (FSBMCC)
+Fox School of Business College Council

-The college council is comprised of student leaders who are active members in Fox student organizations, associations, and fraternities.
+The College Council is comprised of student leaders who are active members in Fox student organizations, associations, and fraternities.
 The council's role is to assist the individual student organizations in recruiting members, obtaining funding, sponsoring activities, identifying outside speakers, and communicating with students.
-The college council sponsors volunteer opportunities, student organization fairs, and social events for all Fox students.
+The College Council sponsors volunteer opportunities, student organization fairs, and social events for all Fox students.
 The council also works closely with the dean's office and the Center for Student Professional Development to identify issues that are of concern to students and the student organizations.
 To contact the Main Campus college council, please call 215-204-6660.
 At the Ambler Campus, please call 267-468-8100.

-Student Contact
+Student Contact Information

 Charles M. Allen

-Assistant Dean, Undergraduate Programs
+Associate Vice Dean, Undergraduate Programs

 215-204-8122